 The Shane Ruthenberg Resource Library

 Welcome to the Shane Ruthenberg Resource Library.
-The library contains a wide range of resources produced by BUSHkids ― including fact sheets, tip sheets, research papers and our recent annual reports ― all of which you can view and download.
+The Resource Library contains a wide range of resources produced by BUSHkids you can view and download, including:

-The resource library is named in recognition of the contribution the late Shane Ruthenberg and his family made to BUSHkids.
-As a child Shane was supported by the Royal Queensland Bush Children’s Health Scheme to have lifesaving surgery and, to show their gratitude, Shane and his family gave back to the organisation by volunteering and raising funds to support other needy children.
+The Resource Library is named in recognition of the contribution the late Shane Ruthenberg and his family made to BUSHkids.
+As a child Shane was supported by Royal Queensland Bush Children’s Health Scheme to have lifesaving surgery and, to show their gratitude, Shane and his family gave back to the organisation by volunteering and raising funds to support other needy children.

 Shane Ruthenberg 1959-1990